EliasIsaiah/TriviaGame/README.md

 # TriviaGame

-This Trivia Game is an exhibition of my ability to leverage timeouts and api get requests in JavaScript.
+This Trivia Game is an exhibition of my ability to use timeouts and api get requests in JavaScript.

 The intended gameplay is to be as follows: